Maintenance

 We are going to use some bash scripts to automate the backup

 process.
-Let's place these scripts on the directory /root/backup/
+Let's place these scripts on the directory /root/backup/.

 mkdir -p /root/backup/